 “Feed me mother” is the great slogan for this restaurant.

 They are famous for their organic pizzas made in a wood fire oven.
-The atmosphere is cozy and stylish with wooden tables, candle lights and red blankets outside.
+The atmosphere is cozy and stylish with wooden tables, amazon soy candles lights and red blankets outside.

 Prices: Margueritta pizza 85 DKK /12 €